 The Community Resource Center, operated by the Neighborhood Services Department in collaboration with Partners for Healthy Neighborhoods, provided a neighborhood site at which residents could obtain information and services from health and social service agencies, and a drop-in after school program.
 The center also provided a base for community mobilization, providing the opportunity for residents to learn organizational and leadership skills through service providers, and to meet with neighbors and City representatives including members of the Oceanside Police Department’s community policing team (Then known as the Neighborhood Enhancement Team -NETWORK) to address problems in the community.
 Problems of crime, drugs, and gang violence were greatly reduced through resident empowerment, additional programs for youth and families, and Oceanside Police Department’s community-oriented policing programs, which led to improved cooperation and communication between police and citizens.
 Housing and Code Enforcement staff worked with residents to improve the quality and appearance of housing in the area, and the City’s Parks & Recreation Department made major improvements at Libby Lake Park, adding and upgrading amenities and restoring it to a beautiful park.

 The development of the new Libby Lake Community Center was a key component of the Revitalization Plan, a collaborative effort between the City, the Libby Lake Neighborhood Association, Partners for Healthy Neighborhoods, Vista Community Clinic, the California Endowment, Community Housing Works, and North County Lifeline.
 Funding for construction was provided by the U.S. Department of Housing and Urban Development in the form of a Community Development Block Grant and a Section 108 loan.
 The new 13,000 square-foot building opened in October 2003.
-Services at the site include a Community Resource Center, a full service community clinic operated by Vista Community Clinic, a Computer lab for public access, the SER job training center, Interfaith Community Services' Emergency Support Services and Family Self Sufficiency Programs and Vista Community Clinic’s Project REACH youth program, providing after school services to area teens.
-Services are also offered for veterans returning from Iraq and Afghanistan through Veterans Village of San Diego’s and Mental Health Systems "Wounded Warriors" and "Courage to Call" programs located in the Resource Center.
+Services at the site include a Community Resource Center, a full service community clinic operated by Vista Community Clinic, VCC Dental Clinic, a Computer lab for public access, Interfaith Community Services' Emergency Support Services and Family Self Sufficiency Programs and Vista Community Clinic’s Project REACH youth program, providing after school services to area teens.
 A community room at the site is used for meetings of the Libby Lake Neighborhood Association as well as classes offered by non-profit health and social service agencies that benefit the community.
-Brother Benno’s also offers monthly supplemental food baskets to needy families in the area, distributed through the resource center.